+To become a Nurse Anesthetist an individual must first become a nurse and then earn an advanced degree with a specialization.
 As a career path, becoming a Certified Registered Nurse Anesthetist (CRNA) can be one of the most rewarding and intellectually stimulating pursuits an individual can undertake during their lifetime.
 It can also be a major test of one’s will and resilience.

-“The Best Kept Secret in Healthcare” As a job, the task of practicing as a CRNA is often referred to as “the best kept secret in healthcare,” and with good reason: Few members of the healthcare community do as much to help patients when they are at their most vulnerable as Nurse Anesthetists, and their role in healthcare is rising to meet the demands for capable practitioners.
+“The Best Kept Secret in Healthcare” As a job, the task of practicing as a CRNA is often referred to as “the best-kept secret in healthcare,” and with good reason.
+Few members of the healthcare community do as much to help patients when they are at their most vulnerable as Nurse Anesthetists.
+Furthermore, their role in healthcare is rising to meet the demands for capable practitioners.

-For most CRNAs, the reasons for undertaking the career are many: As a CRNA, practitioners can do much to alleviate the pain and suffering of their patients and are given special entitlements to provide expert anesthetic care for the sick.
+For most CRNAs, there are many reasons for undertaking the career.
+CRNA practitioners can alleviate the pain and suffering of their patients and are given special entitlements to provide expert anesthetic care for the sick.
 Moreover, CRNAs can do much to help underrepresented areas in healthcare and are often the first line of defense in treating pain in rural hospitals.
-The social good that can be done by CRNAs is also a major draw to the field for many of its supporters and practitioners.
+The social good done by CRNAs is also a major draw to the field for many of its supporters and practitioners.

 The medical field is experiencing a shortage of hard-working talent as it struggles to provide for underrepresented communities and as President Obama’s universal healthcare system brings new (and often much poorer) patients under care.
 The need for talented CRNAs will surely increase in the next 10 years, and their job will be among the most important in the country in the next 20 years as the “baby boomer” generation moves from retirement to some of the illnesses that old age can bring.

 For many patients, proper anesthesia is the difference between excruciating pain and daily functioning and happiness.
 As such, CRNAs are in a privileged position to provide excellent and important care to patients, and theirs is a vital role in society that carries with it extensive responsibility and the highest code of ethics in its practice.
 Proper use of anesthetics is both an art as well as a science, and each case can be unique and bring with it its own set of challenges.

 A good grounding in the field that a bachelor’s degree can provide is thus an important step in the process of becoming a CRNA.
 Similarly, licensure as a Registered Nurse (RN) ensures that students and future nurses have properly learned their field and are up to the highest standards available to their chosen field.

 True to their roots in the treatment of soldiers during the Civil War, CRNAs deal with some of the most difficult cases in healthcare management.
 While the job is not for all, it does carry special appeal to those with a good set of personal qualities and a commitment to helping others.

-Qualities a good Nurse Anesthetist should have include perseverance (the ability to have a sustained focus on a goal despite any and all obstacles), honesty and integrity and the understanding that what is the right thing to do is not always the easiest(a lesson in life that can often be tested in the difficult environment of a hospital or clinic), a deep desire and need to help others when they are most vulnerable, a thorough understanding of their own work ethic (hours in an ER or ICU can be extraordinarily long, stressful and taxing), and above all else a passion for their work.
+Qualities a good Nurse Anesthetist should have include perseverance, or the ability to have a sustained focus on a goal despite any and all obstacles.
+Nurses also need honesty and integrity and the understanding that doing the right thing is not always the easiest thing.
+Nurses test this life lesson daily in the difficult environment of a hospital or clinic.
+These caregivers also need a deep to help others when they are most vulnerable, and a thorough understanding of their own work ethic (hours in an ER or ICU can be extraordinarily long, stressful, and taxing).
+And, above all else, they need a passion for their work.

-As a career, few jobs can match the benefit and well-being to society that Nurse Anesthetists provide.
+As a career, few jobs can match the benefit and well-being of society that Nurse Anesthetists provide.
 If you’re considering a job in this dynamic field, understand that while the road from education to actual practice is long, for many in the field it is absolutely worth the hours they’ve sacrificed to provide help to fellow human beings who need it most.
 For many, this makes the job ideal, and they wouldn’t have it any other way.